jjvanzon/JJs-Reference-Architecture/api.md

   <td>
       Used to support UI details in web.
       Remembering scroll position, cookie functions, url parsing.
-      Might be extended with one-line AJAX functions once.
+      Might be extended with one-line AJAX functions one day.
   </td>
 </tr>